 Assignments/projects will be accepted up to 7 days late but will be subject to 2% grade penalty (of the total points of the assignment) each day it is late (weekends included).
 Homework will no longer be accepted 7 days after the deadline and would afterwords count as an F.

-Grading: tentative
+Grading

-Assignments/Projects (4-5) 40%
+Assignments/Projects (4-5) 30%

-Exam I: Midterm (theoretical) 25%
+Quizzes (in class, about 5-6) 25%

-Exam II: Final (theoretical) 25%
+Midterm (theoretical) 20%

-Active class participation (incl.
-Quizzes) 10%
+Final Projects (groups) 25%